hapax/hapax.github.io/assets/hacker.md

 mathematics.
 Over the course of
-eight lectures, we'll cover everything from trigonometry to special relativity.
+eight lectures, we'll cover everything from trigonometry to special relativity, quantum mechanics and Brownian motion.
-If time permits, we might even do some more advanced topics (see below).
+Depending on time and interest, we might cover some of the advanced topics below.

 ##### Basic